ShivamS-9/Bash-Shell-implemented-in-C/README.md

-# Description

-# Linux Shell Replica

-This project is a comprehensive replication of a Unix-like shell, also known as a command-line interface or terminal.
-It closely emulates the behavior and appearance of traditional shells while extending their capabilities with a range of features.
+# Bash shell implemented in C language
+This project is a simple and basic command-line interface (CLI) that mimics a Unix-like shell, replicating essential features of traditional shells like Bash.
+It allows users to interact with the system using various commands and offers functionality like directory navigation, file listing, searching for files, managing processes, and more.

 ## Prompt